hassio-addons/addon-tailscale/tailscale/DOCS.md

 ### Option: `userspace_networking`

-The add-on uses [userspace networking mode][tailscale_info_userspace_networking] to make your Home Assistant instance (and optionally the local subnets) accessible within your tailnet.
+When enabled, Tailscale will not create a `tailscale0` network interface on your host, i.e. you get one-way access from tailnet clients to your Home Assistant instance (and optionally the local subnets).

-This option is enabled by default.
+This option is disabled by default.

-If you need to access other clients on your tailnet from your Home Assistant instance, disable userspace networking mode, which will create a `tailscale0` network interface on your host.
-To be able to address those clients not only with their tailnet IP, but with their tailnet name, you have to configure Home Assistant's DNS options also.

 If you want to access other clients on your tailnet even from your local subnet, follow steps in the [Site-to-site networking][tailscale_info_site_to_site] guide (Note: The add-on already handles "IP address forwarding" and "Clamp the MSS to the MTU" for you).
+See also the "Option: `snat_subnet_routes`" section of this documentation.

+More information: [Userspace networking mode][tailscale_info_userspace_networking]

 **Note:** In case your local subnets collide with subnet routes within your tailnet, your local network access has priority, and these addresses won't be